ChapelR/simple-inventory/docs/Guide.md

 ### Designing Your Own Interface

 You don't need to stick to the default interfaces provided, and using a `<<for>>` macro or similar, you could easily make you own variants.
-You can get an object containing the inventory's item/amount pairs using the `data` property.
+You can get an object containing the inventory's item/amount pairs using the `table` property.

 ```
 <<nobr>>
-	<<for _item, _amount range $backpack.data>>
+	<<for _item, _amount range $backpack.table>>
 		<div class='item-listing'>_item (_amount)</div>
 	<</for>>
 <</nobr>>